-Not every snorkel set out there comes with all the components such as fins (flippers) and masks.
+Not every snorkel set out there comes with all the components, such as fins (flippers) and masks.
 It’s a good idea to carefully check the included parts in a complete snorkel set before making your purchase.
 If the set you want to buy lacks fins, you can buy them separately, but they’re almost always cheaper to buy together.

 Single lens or double lens snorkeling mask?

-Single-lens masks mean that you have one clear glass panel, rather than a separate lense on each eye.
-We find for the breadth of vision and varying head sizes, the single lens works best in a kids’ snorkel set.
+Single-lens masks mean that you have one clear glass panel rather than a separate lens on each eye.
+We find for the breadth of vision and varying head sizes.
+The single lens works best in a kids’ snorkel set.

 If your child needs prescription glasses, a double lens may work better as you can get special lenses made for each eye (though note these cost significantly more than the sets we describe here).

-Make sure your mask comes with some sort of clip or fastener to keep the snorkel attached to the mask!
+Make sure your mask comes with some sort of clip or fastener, an excellent way to keep the snorkel attached to the mask!

 Before hitting the open waters with your new kids’ snorkel set, the most important thing is to get comfortable using it at home first.
-Either in your own pool or head to your local pool or swim centre and actually jump in with the gear on.
+Either in your own pool or head to your local pool or swim center and jump in with the gear on.

 (Don’t have a pool?
 You can even start their basic training at home in the bathtub!)

-It may take a few attempts to get all parts working at once but practise makes perfect.
-Simply getting their head under the water while they are still breathing can be the biggest challenge; once you’re past this hurdle and they start exploring underneath the rest will come naturally, for most.
+It may take a few attempts to get all parts working at once, but practice makes perfect.
+Simply getting their head under the water while they are still breathing can be the biggest challenge in their snorkeling adventure; once you’re past this hurdle and they start exploring underneath, the rest will come naturally for most.

 Best Overall Snorkel Set: Seavenger Aviator Snorkeling Set

 If you don’t want to buy the snorkel mask and fins separately, this best kids’ snorkel set is a catch for you.
-In the box, you’ll find a snorkel mask and a pair of fins along with a gear back that makes carrying the set easier.
+In the box, you’ll find a snorkel mask, a pair of fins, and a mesh bag that makes carrying the set easier.

 The quick-drying fins make them easier to pack when you are about to leave for home.
 Furthermore, there’s a purge valve on the mask’s tube as well to keep the water out which is a grat help.

 This snorkel set gets five out of five when it comes to durability.
 The mask has a single-tempered lens that resists scratches caused due to the sand.
 The partial coverage facemask gives a good airtight seal to prevent water from seeping inside.

-Pros: This snorkel set is a favourite among parents looking for something comfortable and durable.
-The fins have an open heel design, so your kids can wear them pretty easily.
+Pros: This snorkel set is a favorite among parents looking for something comfortable and durable.
+The fins have an open-heel design, so your kids can wear them pretty easily.
 The mask strap feels soft on the head, and kids can wear it for hours.

 Cons: Some parents report that the intake valve may clog sometimes.